Charles Durning, PG Dip Counselling, Reg MBACP

 The first is a lovely room at Compass Counselling, on Edinburgh's Southside.
 Compass is located on a quiet street just by Saisbury Crags - close to many city bus routes and with ample on-street parking.
 There is also an abundance of local cafes, should you arrive early, or wish to reflect afterwards.

-If you feel that you might be interested in us working together, then please get in touch (either by phone or email) to arrange an introductory session - where you can test that feeling.
+If you feel that you might be interested in working with me, then please get in touch (either by phone or email) to arrange a half-price introductory session.

 Training, qualifications & experience

 I began formal counselling training in 2007, studying for the COSCA Certificate in Counselling Skills, and progressed from this to COSCA's Further Steps in Counselling Skills, and then to the Post Graduate Diploma in Person-Centred Counselling at Glasgow Strathclyde University.

 I have been in practice for over 5 years, and am a registered member (MBACP) of the British Association of Counselling and Psychotherapy (BACP), and follow their code of ethics.
-As well as my private practice (Peacetalk Counselling), I am a volunteer counsellor at the Pilton Community Health Project in Edinburgh.
+As well as my private practice (Peacetalk Counselling), I am a counsellor at the Pilton Community Health Project in Edinburgh.

 Areas of counselling I deal with